LoginRadius/engineering-portal/content/blog/react-router-basics/index.md

 1. **Link, Switch and Router**

-As hinted at in the preface of this writing, routing in React does not involve replacing the HTML, CSS or JavaScript resources currently being served, or reloading the browser content.
-Instead, using libraries like <code>react-router</code> allows containers to be swapped in and out dynamically based on the current URL location, and this all happens client side.
+As hinted at in the preface of this writing, routing in React does not involve replacing the HTML, CSS or JavaScript resources currently being served or reloading the browser content.
+Instead, using libraries like <code>react-router</code> allows containers to be swapped in and out dynamically based on the current URL location, and this all happens client-side.
 With that in mind, React Router can more generally be understood as a wrapper that handles conditional rendering based on URL path.

 To accomplish this, the basic building blocks that developers get to play with are <code>&lt;Route></code>, <code>&lt;Switch></code> and <code>&lt;Link></code>.
 Let us look at a basic example making use of these 3 components: